 The Newark Board of Education hired over 25 Visual and Performing Arts teachers.
-The positions include all four disciplines: dance, music, theater and visual arts.
+The positions include all four disciplines: drama, music, theater and visual arts.

 “We’re making sure that as we budget for the next fiscal year, that we have in every one of our schools, not only an art teacher but a music teacher,” León promised in June.
 “We understand that we have a lot of work in our classrooms to be a whole lot better.”

 The 25 new teachers gathered to develop plans and explore extra-curricular resources.
 Music educators attended an intensive two-week training during the summer.